MPAS-Dev/compass/docs/developers_guide/framework.rst

-The function :py:func:`compass.run.serial.run_tests()` is used to run a test suite or test case and :py:func:`compass.run.serial.run_single_step()` is used to run a single step using ``compass run``.
+The function :py:func:`compass.run.serial.run_tests()` is used to run a test suite or test case and :py:func:`compass.run.serial.run_single_step()` is used to run a single step using ``compass run``.  ``run_tests()`` performs setup operations like creating a log file and figuring out the number of tasks and CPUs per task for each step, then it calls each step's ``run()`` method.

 Suites run from the base work directory with a pickle file starting with the suite name, or ``custom.pickle`` if a suite name was not given.
 Test cases or steps run from their respective subdirectories with a ``testcase.pickle`` or ``step.pickle`` file in them.
 Both of these functions reads the local pickle file to retrieve information about the test suite, test case and/or step that was stored during setup.

 If :py:func:`compass.run.serial.run_tests()` is used for a test suite, it will run each test case in the test suite in the order that they are given in the